 &lt;sup>7 We have no way of knowing what that signal would have been.
+But why did God protect Cain to such an extent?
+He deserved to die.
+We are not told why.

 &lt;sup>8 He went out, never to return.